Gold® & Platinum® Awards are earned by artists who have met rigorous standards, and recipients join the ranks of the most iconic recording artists.

 Initial pre-orders of digital albums are not counted towards certification.
 Pre-orders only count towards certification after the album is released, and the user receives a copy of the digital album.

-Albums bundled with other products (e.g. concert tickets, merchandise, etc.) and sold to consumers can be eligible under RIAA’s Gold & Platinum Program if they meet the following requirements:
+Labels are required to identify all bundled sales when submitting for certification.
+Albums bundled (“Added Value”) with other products (e.g. concert tickets, merchandise, etc.) (“Standalone Product”) and sold to consumers can be eligible under RIAA’s Gold & Platinum Program if they meet the following requirements: